Indiana Specialized Driving Privilege Lawyer (Hardship License)

 If a petition for specialized driving privileges is granted, the court can place any restriction on the driver’s license that it deems appropriate.
 For example, the court can order that the person use an ignition interlock device, or limit the times and locations a person can drive.
 The petitioner will also be required to carry insurance and obtain an SR-22.

-Additionally, an order for Specialized Driving Privileges must be for a minimum of 180 days, regardless of the length of the underlying driver’s license suspension.
+Additionally, until July 1, 2020, an order for Specialized Driving Privileges must be for a minimum of 180 days, regardless of the length of the underlying driver’s license suspension.
+After July 1, 2020, there will no longer be a minimum or maximum length that the court can imposed or order.

 Chambers Law Office Can Help you Get Back on the Road – Legally!